Airbus A320 family: Shrinking the A320: A319

 The first A319 was delivered to Swissair on 25 April 1996.

-The A319 was the following derivative of the baseline A320.
-The design was a "shrink", with its origins in the 130- to 140-seat SA1, part of the Single-Aisle studies, which had been shelved as the consortium focused on its bigger siblings.
+The A319 was the second variation of the baseline A320.
+The design was a "shrink", with origins in the 130- to 140-seat SA1, part of the Single-Aisle studies, which had been shelved as the consortium focused on its bigger siblings.
 After healthy sales of the A320/A321, Airbus focused once more on what was then known as the A320M-7, meaning A320 minus seven fuselage frames.
 It would provide direct competition for the 737-300/-700.
 The shrink was achieved through the removal of four fuselage frames fore and three aft of the wing, cutting the overall length by 3.73 m.
 Consequently, the number of overwing exits was reduced from four to two.
 The bulk-cargo door was replaced by an aft container door, which can take in reduced height LD3-45 containers.
 Minor software changes were made to accommodate the different handling characteristics; otherwise the aircraft was largely unchanged.
 Power is provided by the CFM56-5A, CFM56-5B, or V2500-A5, derated to 98 kN, with option for 105 kN thrust.

 Airbus began offering the new model from 22 May 1992, with the actual launch of the $275 million (€250 million) programme occurring on 10 June 1993; the A319's first customer was ILFC, which signed for six aircraft.
 On 23 March 1995, the first A319 underwent final assembly at Airbus' German plant in Hamburg, where A321s were also assembled.
 It was rolled out on 24 August 1995, with the maiden flight taking place the following day.
 The certification programme took 350 airborne hours involving two aircraft.
 Certification for the CFM56-5B6/2-equipped variant was granted in April 1996, and qualification for the V2524-A5 started the following month.

 Delivery of the first A319, to Swissair, occurred on 25 April 1996; it entered service by month's end.
 In January 1997, an A319 broke a record during a delivery flight by flying the 3588 nmi great circle route to Winnipeg, Manitoba from Hamburg in 9 hours and 5 minutes.
 The A319 has proven popular with low-cost airlines such as EasyJet, which purchased 172 of them.